Polytonic/Sputnik/readme.rst

 - Buffered Message History
 - Multi-Client Connections

 Sputnik is *currently unmaintained* due to `new Heroku pricing <https://blog.heroku.com/archives/2015/5/7/new-dyno-types-public-beta>`_.
-In otherwords, Sputnik should now only be considered a proof-of-concept, rather than a production IRC bouncer.
+In other words, Sputnik should now only be considered a proof-of-concept, rather than a production IRC bouncer.

 Getting Started
 ---------------